Why You Hate Your Hero: Unpacking Jealousy as a Golden Shadow

 You see someone crush a launch, finish a book, or own a stage.
 Your chest tightens.
 You tell yourself to “be happy for them,” but under the polite smile sits heat.
 Shame piles on: Why can’t I just be supportive?

-In Chapter 15: The Shadow Threshold, the Dragon names this as the Golden Shadow—the projection of your unacknowledged strength onto someone else.
+At the Shadow Threshold, the Dragon names this as the Golden Shadow—the projection of your unacknowledged strength onto someone else.
 You “hate” them because they are holding your gold.
 Your psyche is trying to retrieve it.

 Skip the spiritual bypass of forcing cheer.
 Instead: